 03 8344 9161

 Emille Boulot has completed a Bachelor of Science/Bachelor of Laws degree at Monash University.
 Her research interests are in the areas of regulation and governance concerning environmental law and native title.
 She joined the ATNS project in October 2011, and has been involved in updating the database and assisting the ATNS team with various research tasks.

 Alice Bewley is in her final year of a Bachelor of Arts / Bachelor of Laws degree at Monash University.
-She joined the ATNS project in April 2013 and undertakes research tasks, database maintenance and management and general administrative tasks.
+She worked with the ATNS project from April 2013 to November 2015 and undertook research tasks, database maintenance and management and general administrative tasks.

 Nicole Stobart has completed a Bachelor of Arts / Bachelor of Laws degree at Monash University.
 She joined the ATNS project in February 2012 and is responsible for database management and maintenance.
 She also undertakes research and general administrative tasks.